shalinkpatel/Deep-Forest/README.md

 # Folders - Here is a description of our code folder, containing our model

-`code` FOLDER: the code folder contains deep_forest.py (the deep forest class, the class of the final model), deep_tree.py (the decision tree file, that contains node and leaf classes), and the dataset folders (Iris, Wine, Synthetic and Breast).
+`code`: the code folder contains deep_forest.py (the deep forest class, the class of the final model), deep_tree.py (the decision tree file, that contains node and leaf classes), and the dataset folders (Iris, Wine, Synthetic and Breast).
 Here is a description of these files.

-`deep_forest.py` FILE: this file contains the code the for the DeepForest class, the class of the model.
+`deep_forest.py`: this file contains the code the for the DeepForest class, the class of the model.
 To instantiate this model, the arguments are as follows:

 DeepForest(num_trees, depth, num_features, split_ratio, hidden, threaded=True)
 :param num_trees: the number of trees the forest is supposed to have